jose-10000/tutorials/1/README.md

 # Port forward, so we can access the service, then open another terminal
 kubectl port-forward svc/hello-world  8091:8090

-# Check if the service is running, open your browser and go to http://localhost:8091
+# To check if the service is running, open your browser and go to http://localhost:8091
 ```

 - 5.1 If everything is fine, you can delete the resources.